python/devguide/setup.rst

 stderr and utilize up to 2 CPU cores.
-If you are using a multi-core machine with more than 2 cores (or a single-core machine), you can adjust the number passed into the ``-j`` flag to match the number of cores you have (or if your version of Make supports it, you can leave the number off and Make will use as many cores as your machine has).
+If you are using a multi-core machine with more than 2 cores (or a single-core machine), you can adjust the number passed into the ``-j`` flag to match the number of cores you have (or if your version of Make supports it, you can use ``-j`` without a number and Make will not limit the number of steps that can run simultaneously.).

 At the end of the build you should see a success message, possibly followed by a list of extension modules that haven't been built because their